91³Ô¹ÏÍø

 March 2022: reported on the house where Brunel lived and worked for many years and where he died: 18 (plus, from 1848, 17) Duke Street.
 This has now been built over by The Treasury but these two houses were at the south-east corner of what is now the junction of King Charles Street and Horse Guards Road.

 We cannot get to the bottom of his name "Isambard".
 He shared it with his father, also an engineer, and it does not appear to be a nickname in either case, but it is an early Germanic name meaning (depending on source) 'glittering iron', 'iron giant' or 'man of iron' - an outstanding case of nominative determinism.
-Other good examples being the poet Wordsworth and the architect Rem Koolhaus.
+Other good examples being the poet Wordsworth, the Chief Executive Robert Leader and the architect Rem Koolhaus.
 At Normansfield Asylum we tell of a neurologist similarly blessed.
 And we read that Unity Mitford's gynaecologist was pleasingly named Dr Becket Overy.
 While in the health field, what about Sir Henry Wellcome?
 And De Gaulle - he lived up to his name in a big way.
 And did the company Booker, McConnell Ltd choose to sponsor a literature prize because of their name?
 And let's not mention Thomas Crapper.
 But then there's the woodcarver Michael Painter, who escaped his fate, unlike the stone mason Nicholas Stone, the builder Charles Wall, and the architect William Chambers.
+And what about all those architectural Cubitts?
+And Bishop Parsons?
 The Baker brothers set up a business making machinery for bakers.
-And what about all those architectural Cubitts?
-The most London example we have found is Thomas Faryner.
+Which takes us to the most London example we have found: Thomas Faryner.
 He's unlikely ever to get a page on 91³Ô¹ÏÍø, but the French architect takes some beating, unless it was a nickname and we can't find any suggestion that it was.

 Sorry to go on, but this concept can even pass through geographic features to a whole species.
 The early hominids, the Neanderthals, are named after the valley in which the first identified specimen was found.
 In the early 19th century the valley was named in honour of Joachim Neander, a German Christian theologian and hymn writer, who would hold gatherings and services there.
 Neander's grandfather had changed the family name to Neander from the original Neumann - 'new man'.
 The Neanderthals join the ND club.